mechaniputer/libreDSSP/README.md

 # libreDSSP
-A GPL Licensed DSSP Interpreter
+A GPLv3 Licensed DSSP Interpreter

 This is a work in progress.
 At time of writing, it's really just a framework.